How To Fix An Overwatered Pilea

 1) Water only when the surface of the soil is dry.

 Water when the top inch of the soil is dry.
 Test the surface each time before you water to be sure.
-Don’t wait so long that the whole soil is completely dry, or you may shock the plant.
+You can consider buying a soil moisture gauge, that will let you know the exact moisture levels of your Pilea soil.

 2) Don’t fertilize until you see new growth on the plant again.